isomorfeus/isomorfeus-preact/docs/props.md

 ### Props in Forms
 Especially when using LucidNodes from isomorfeus-data, but also for any other class with props, its helpful to have the form validate the input.
-The LucidPropsDeclaration::Mixin provides helper functions, that can be used with various react form components to automatically do the validation.
+The LucidPropsDeclaration::Mixin provides helper functions, that can be used with various preact form components to automatically do the validation.
 For validating all declared props, for example for a complete form:
 ```ruby
 MyClass.validate_function